TiansiGu/Terraform-Ubuntu/README.md

 ```
 Example output:
 ![img_17.png](./screenshots/img_17.png)

-In ec2.tf, no key-pair is associated to the ec2 instance.
+In ec2.tf, no statement associates the key-pair with the ec2 instance.
 However, you can still use the private key file to ssh into this EC2 as the public key has been pre-configured in the custom AMI, and thus was pre-set in the ec2

 Run some docker commands to verify docker is ready to use:
 ![img_18.png](./screenshots/img_18.png)